About Our Team

 - Holistic Healthcare

-Nicole has a deep commitment to her practice and keeping current on recent developments through continuing education.
-She has built a fulfilling career working in some of the DC region's premier wellness centers, including Still Point Wellness Spa, Washington Institute of Natural Medicine, Pulling Down the Moon, Ohana Wellness, and Foundation Fitness, among others.
-Nicole appreciates the flexibility afforded by massage therapy which has allowed her to step away from the table for longer stretches to raise two beautiful boys.
+Work Experience: Nicole has a deep commitment to her practice & keeping current on recent developments through continuing education.
+She has built a fulfilling career working in some of the DC region's premier wellness centers, including Still Point Wellness Spa, Washington Institute of Natural Medicine, Pulling Down the Moon, Ohana Wellness, & Foundation Fitness, among others.
+Nicole appreciates the flexibility afforded by massage therapy, which has allowed her to step away from the table for longer stretches to raise two beautiful boys.

 What our clients are saying about Nicole: